Navashakthi/AWS-Gitlab-MLOps-Fully-Automated-CNN-ECS-Deployment/README.md

 ### License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 2 License.
 See the [LICENSE](LICENSE) file for more information.

-### Contact

-For questions or support, please contact the project maintainer at [your-email@example.com](mailto:your-email@example.com).